-- Started on a loop-trail hike, and realized that the trail was much longer than you expected, but you have to keep going in order to get to the end?
+- Started on a loop-trail hike and realized that the trail was much longer than you expected, but you have to keep going to get to the end?

 - Baked two dozen cookie monster cupcakes, only to have them turn out like this?!?!

-If you have ever been disappointed because the outcome didn’t match your expectation, or thrilled because it was even better than you imagined, then you have experience making a “future picture” in your mind.
+Suppose you have ever been disappointed because the outcome didn’t match your expectation or thrilled because it was even better than you imagined.
+In that case, you have experience making a “future picture” in your mind.

 When I’m working with a child who has trouble transitioning, completing a task, or staying focused, one of the first things I consider is whether the child truly understood the “future picture” of what I wanted them to do.
-I use this with my own children at home, and almost every day in my private practice where I work with children who have a language disorder, as well as other diagnoses such as ADHD, autism, and learning challenges.
-Based on the incredible work of two speech language pathologists, Sarah Ward and Kristen Jacobsen, this concept has helped me better support children with executive function challenges.
+I use this with my children at home and almost every day in my private practice, where I work with children with a language disorder and other diagnoses such as ADHD, autism, and learning challenges.
+Based on the incredible work of two speech language pathologists, Sarah Ward, and Kristen Jacobsen, this concept has helped me better support children with executive function challenges.

 What is the future picture?
 Many people do this naturally!

-- A mom tells her daughter, “You have dance after school” and the daughter gathers her leotard, tights, shoes, water bottle, and snack (she imagined herself at dance class and recognized the objects she needed).
+- A mom tells her daughter, “You have a dance after school,” and the daughter gathers her leotard, tights, shoes, water bottle, and snack (she imagined herself at dance class and recognized the objects she needed).

-- A dad says, “Let’s do your math homework” and the son gets the math book, paper, pencil and goes to sit at the table, in the space where he typically does math homework (he imagined himself doing homework and identified the objects and space for this activity).
+- A dad says, “Let’s do your math homework,” and the son gets the math book, paper, and pencil and goes to sit at the table in the space where he typically does math homework (he imagined himself doing homework and identified the objects and space for this activity).

-- A teenager wants to bake cupcakes, but looks at the clock and recognizes that she needs to leave for class in 15 minutes.
-She decides to wait to bake cupcakes until tonight, when she has more time (she imagined herself baking and recognized the time it would take for her to accomplish her goal).
+- A teenager wants to bake cupcakes but looks at the clock and recognizes that she needs to leave for class in 15 minutes.
+She decides to wait to bake cupcakes until tonight when she has more time (she imagined herself baking and recognized the time it would take her to accomplish her goal).

 How does this work for children with ADHD?

-Since he hasn’t thought about his next steps, and is only focused on his game, what is the end result?
-When five minutes are up, mom turns off the video game and, you guessed it, the child has a meltdown!
-He doesn’t start to get ready for swim class, because he hasn’t been thinking about it at all.
+Since he hasn’t thought about his next steps and is only focused on his game, what is the result?
+When five minutes are up, mom turns off the video game, and, you guessed it, the child has a meltdown!
+He doesn’t start getting ready for swim class because he hasn’t thought about it at all.
 He did not share his mom’s future picture.